BCDigSchol/MultisceneTest/README.md

 It also contains a few basic .usdz AR files as examples, including stamp.usdz (a lion-headed stamp model made in the Digital Studio) and toy_robot_vintage.usdz (a toy robot example downloaded from the Apple AR example page)

+geoLab.reality and scavengerHunt.reality are two draft experiences for an Earth Sciences course.